Airbus hikes jet output targets in bet on aviation recovery | Business

 "The aviation sector is beginning to recover from the COVID-19 crisis," Chief Executive Guillaume Faury said in a statement.
 Airbus confirmed plans to increase single-aisle A320neo production by more than 10% from a current rate of 40 airplanes a month to 45 a month by the end of this year.

-It gave suppliers a firm new target of 64 a month by the second quarter of 2023 - topping its previous record of 60 a month and above pre-crisis ambitions of hitting 63.
+It gave suppliers a firm new target of 64 a month by the second quarter of 2023 - topping its previous production record of 60 a month and improving on its pre-crisis ambitions of 63.
 Shares in Airbus rose as much as 6.8%, soaring back above 100 euros to within a whisker of their 52-week high of 104.54 euros after its projections, which used carefully calibrated language ranging from firm plans to long-term scenarios.

+Production of workhorse single-aisle airplanes sets the drumbeat for the global aerospace industry and is closely tied to medium-haul traffic that tends to track the wider economy.
+Demand for the jets is recovering more quickly than expected, led by domestic travel in the United States and China.

-Demand for single-aisle jets is recovering as domestic travel rebounds, especially in the United States and China.
-In anticipation of continued recovery, Airbus is asking its suppliers to "enable a scenario" where it can produce 70 single-aisle jets a month by the first quarter of 2024.
+But industry sources said Airbus could face a battle to persuade suppliers to step up investments for plans that may not come to fruition.
+The planemaker said it was asking suppliers to "enable a scenario" where it can produce 70 single-aisle jets a month by the first quarter of 2024.

+"Longer term, Airbus is investigating opportunities for rates as high as 75 (a month) by 2025," it added.
+The bold roadmap comes after Reuters reported Airbus had ordered suppliers to demonstrate as soon as possible that they are factory fit for increased single-aisle jet output while voicing concerns over industrial quality problems.

-'PUNCHY' PLANS The planemaker said production of the wide-bodied A350 was expected to rise from an average of five a month now to six by the autumn of 2022.
-Long-haul travel on jets like these is expected to be slowest to recover.
+WARY SUPPLIERS The planemaker said production of the wide-bodied A350 was expected to rise from an average of five a month now to six by the autumn of 2022.
+Long-haul travel on jets like these is expected to be the slowest to recover.

-Only the wide-bodied A330 family is excluded from the higher production ambitions and will stay at two a month, Airbus said.
-Analysts at Jefferies described the move by Boeing's European rival as "punchy production plans," while Barclays Capital said it was ahead of expectations.
+Only the wide-bodied A330 family is excluded from the higher production ambitions and will stay at two a month.
+Analysts at Jefferies described the move as "punchy production plans," while Barclays Capital said it was ahead of expectations.

 Shares in suppliers rose, with engine maker Safran among the biggest beneficiaries of an Airbus-led rally in Paris.
 But some of the company's network of 8,000 suppliers were privately less optimistic.